-To prevent you from spreading COVID-19, you must restrict activities and limit actions that may put you in contact with others.
+To prevent you from unintentionally spreading COVID-19 to uninfected people, you must restrict activities and limit all movements that may put you in contact with others during the quarantine period.

 - Stay home.
 Do not go to work, school, or public areas.
-You may only leave quarantine to get needed medical care. - Do not allow visitors. - Separate yourself from others in your home (unless they are also in quarantine). - o If you need to be in the same room as other people in your home, set it up so that you can stay 6 feet apart if possible.
-It is important to stay away from people who are at higher risk of serious illness.
-This includes people who are age 65 years or older or have a health problem such as a chronic disease or a weak immune system. - Use a separate bathroom, if available. - Stay at least 6 feet away from others.
-When this cannot be done, wear a face covering (see Guidance for Cloth Face Coverings for more information). - Do not make or serve food to others.
+You may only leave your place of quarantine or enter another public or private place to get necessary medical care. - Do not allow visitors. - Separate yourself from others in your home (unless they are also in quarantine). - Stay in a specific room and away from other people in your home.
+It is very important to stay away from people who are at higher risk of serious illness.
+This includes people who are age 65 years or older or have a health problem such as a chronic disease or a weak immune system. - o Use a separate bathroom, if available. - Stay at least 6 feet away from others.
+When this is not possible, wear a cloth face covering (see Guidance for Cloth Face Coverings for more information). - Do not handle pets or other animals. - Do not prepare or serve food to others.